catalog header

 Degree Programs and Accreditation

-SEAS offers four-year Bachelor of Science degrees in Civil Engineering (BSCE), Computer Engineering (BSCpE) Electrical Engineering (BSEE), Engineering Management (BSEM), Mechanical Engineering (BSME), and Computer Science (BSCS).
+SEAS offers four-year Bachelor of Science degrees in Civil Engineering (BSCE), Computer Engineering (BSCpE) Electrical Engineering (BSEE), Engineering Management (BSEM), Mechanical Engineering (BSME), Computer Science (BSCS) and a Bachelor of Arts degree in Computer Science and Computational Thinking.

 The Bachelor of Science in Civil Engineering degree program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, under the General Program Criteria and the Civil and Similarly Named Engineering Programs Program Criteria.